thunder-project/thunder-docs/markdown/block-methods.md

 # block methods

-Here is complete documentation for the methods on blocks.
+Here is complete documentation for methods on blocks.

 #### `collect_blocks()`